Anger - helping your child to manage it

 anger; management; self; control; feelings; frustration; stress; disappointment; behaviour;

 Anger is a result of feeling stressed, disappointed or frustrated, and not being able to cope with those feelings.
-It is really important that you learn how to deal with your child's feelings of anger effectively while your child is young.
+It is really important that you learn how to help your child manage feelings of anger effectively while your child is young.

 Everyone - including parents feels angry at times.
 Anger is a result of feeling stressed, disappointed or frustrated, and not being able to cope with those feelings.
 There are many ways of expressing anger, many of which are not helpful or safe.